emmmile/cern-project/README.md

-## Finding linear correlations in the data of the nTOF facility
+## Finding linear correlations in the data of the nTOF facility at CERN

 ### The project